defra-design/accessibility/src/resources/content/how-to-get-accessibility-audit-defra.md

 * the website will be closing soon and has relatively few users
 * you are carrying out a major rebuild of the site and it does not make sense to audit the old site

-You should contact us by email at [accessiblity@defra.gov.uk](mailto:accessiblity@defra.gov.uk) if you think any of these apply and we can advise if your approach is reasonable.
+You should contact us by email at [accessibility@defra.gov.uk](mailto:accessibility@defra.gov.uk) if you think any of these apply and we can advise if your approach is reasonable.

 ## Requesting a external audit

 We have a call-off contract with an external audit company so there is no need to run a tender.

-You should contact us by email at [accessiblity@defra.gov.uk](mailto:accessiblity@defra.gov.uk) with the following details:
+You should contact us by email at [accessibility@defra.gov.uk](mailto:accessibility@defra.gov.uk) with the following details:

 * URL of the service
 * Any access required (passwords, VPN, etc.)